ionStici/react/mds/react/new-react-project.md

 - `index.html` is the HTML document into which react will insert all the content.

-- `package.json` contains descriptive and functional metadata about a project.
+- `package.json` contains descriptive and functional metadata about the project.

 - `package-lock.json` contains the dependency tree installed in node_modules/.